30-Year-Old Defenseman – Winnipeg Jets

 Dustin Byfuglien Contract Information:

-Signed a five-year, $26 million contract with Atlanta in February of 2011.
+Signed a five-year, $26 million contract with the Jets in February 2011.

 To instantly reveal our fantasy analysis of every player – including Dustin Byfuglien – simply subscribe now.

 |2015-16 Proj||29||NHL||WPG||77||Subscribe now to see our 2015-16 projections for Dustin Byfuglien|

 Age is determined on October 1st of each season.No Yes

 Dustin Byfuglien: Past News Updates ( ▲ View most recent update )